Per Davidsson

 Per Davidsson (born 5 April 1958) is an entrepreneurship professor that holds Swedish and Australian citizenship.
-He is currently a professor of entrepreneurship at Jönköping International Business School and Queensland University of Technology Business School and served as the Talbot Family Foundation Chair in Entrepreneurship at the Australian Centre for Entrepreneurship Research (ACE) during 2010–2018.
+He is currently a professor of entrepreneurship at Jönköping International Business School and Queensland University of Technology Business School where he served as the Talbot Family Foundation Chair in Entrepreneurship and Founding Director of the Australian Centre for Entrepreneurship Research (ACE) during 2010–2018.
 He serves on the editorial boards for several journals and has participated in many research programs including the Comprehensive Australian Study of Entrepreneurial Emergence.
+On March 22, 2023, he was named the 2023 recipient of the Global Award for Entrepreneurship Research.

 Early life and career

 Davidsson grew up in Sandviken, a small, one-employer steel town in Sweden.
 He received his BA in Business Administration in 1984, his MSc. in 1987 and his PhD in Economic Psychology in 1989 at Stockholm School of Economics.
 In 1990 he moved to Umeå University, where he got involved in an international-collaborative project with the entrepreneurship academics David Storey and Paul Reynolds, which ignited his international career.
 In 1994, he moved to take part in the start-up of Jönköping International Business School (JIBS) to start a high-class business school with an entrepreneurship focus.
-During this time, Davidsson helped in the creation of a research environment within JIBS; it was recently identified as second in the world in entrepreneurship and first in Scandinavia in business research.
+During this time, Davidsson played a significant role in the creation of a strong research environment within JIBS; it has been identified as second in the world in entrepreneurship and first in Scandinavia in business research.

-Throughout his career, Davidsson has served as professor in many universities in Sweden and Australia and held membership as editor and reviewer in high-profile scientific journals.
-In 1992 he became Director of the Transportation Research Unit at Umeå University and at JIBS he served as Head of the Entrepreneurship, Marketing and Management Department and led the PEG (Program on Entrepreneurship and SMEs) research program.
+Throughout his career, Davidsson has served as professor in Sweden and Australia and held academic side appointments in North America, South America, and Asia.
+He has served as editor and reviewer in high-profile scientific journals.
+In 1992 his first research leadership role was as Director of the Transportation Research Unit at Umeå University.
+At JIBS he served as Head of the Entrepreneurship, Marketing and Management Department and led the PEG (Program on Entrepreneurship and SMEs) research program.
+At QUT he was the founding director of the Australian Centre for Entrepreneurship Research (ACE).

-Through his publications and research, Davidsson is known for his interest on start-up and growth of small firms.
-He has published over 70 peer reviewed articles in prestigious journals, such as Strategic Management Journal, Regional Studies, Journal of Management Studies, Entrepreneurship Theory & Practice, Entrepreneurship and Regional Development, and Journal of Business Venturing.
+Through his publications and research, Davidsson is known for his research on nascent entrepreneurship; start-up processes; small firm growth; and more recently 'external enablement' of entrepreneurial action and success.
+He has published over 90 peer-reviewed articles in prestigious journals, such as Strategic Management Journal, Regional Studies, Journal of Management Studies, Entrepreneurship Theory & Practice, Entrepreneurship and Regional Development, and Journal of Business Venturing.